Roofing dumpster rental in Irvine

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds a square, architectural laminate closer to 400; a 25-square tear-off lands between three and five tons before underlayment.
-That’s why roofing dumpsters have lower side walls to stay inside the weight limit on a single hooklift truck route.
-How does that translate to a 10-yard container?
-Most 10-yard cans cap at two tons, so keep the load under that mark to avoid a second trip.
+The three-tab shingle averages about 250 pounds per square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment is included, which is why roofing dumpsters have lower side walls.
+How does that translate to a 10-yard can?
+A hooklift truck can route the weight within its weight limit on a single pickup without capping the haul.

 Driveway Placement for Roofing Crew Workflow